khairilanuar/laravel-repository/README.md

-# Laravel 5 Repositories
+# Laravel Repositories

+**Important Note:** This project is a fork of the famous (and abandoned) http://andersonandra.de/l5-repository/ with a high hope to become the actively maintained source.
+You are welcome to colloborate and submit your pull request here.

-Laravel 5 Repositories is used to abstract the data layer, making our application more flexible to maintain.
+Laravel Repositories is used to abstract the data layer, making our application more flexible to maintain.

+This fork is aimed only to Laravel version 5.5 <=, so if you are on older version of Laravel you can either; use the package from the original source or consider to update your application to latest version of Laravel.
+I strongly suggest the later option.

 [![Latest Stable Version](https://poser.pugx.org/prettus/l5-repository/v/stable)](https://packagist.org/packages/prettus/l5-repository) [![Total Downloads](https://poser.pugx.org/prettus/l5-repository/downloads)](https://packagist.org/packages/prettus/l5-repository) [![Latest Unstable Version](https://poser.pugx.org/prettus/l5-repository/v/unstable)](https://packagist.org/packages/prettus/l5-repository) [![License](https://poser.pugx.org/prettus/l5-repository/license)](https://packagist.org/packages/prettus/l5-repository)
 [![Analytics](https://ga-beacon.appspot.com/UA-61050740-1/l5-repository/readme)](https://packagist.org/packages/prettus/l5-repository)